 The LRC meets twice a year during the summer to review and make recommendations on the proposed IASB legislative platform.
 Once the LRC finalizes its recommendations, it sends those recommendations to the IASB Board of Directors who then reviews and approves the platform.
 That platform is then sent to delegates to be debated at the IASB Delegate Assembly in November.

 Delegate Assembly occurs the day before the IASB annual convention.
 That is where delegates, appointed by their school district, AEA, and community college, debate and vote on the IASB legislative platform for the upcoming year.

 IASB sends out the “Call for Legislative Priorities” in early May.
 School boards should set aside time during their summer board meetings to review and discuss what priorities they would like to submit, as well as suggest a new or amend a current resolution to the platform.
-Once they have reviewed the platform boards should submit their list via the link that was sent to the board secretary in May.
-The deadline to submit legislative priorities is August 9, 2019.
+Once they have reviewed the platform boards should submit their list via the link above on this page.
+The deadline to submit legislative priorities is August 10, 2020.

 You bet!
 The third page on the questionnaire allows a board to suggest a new resolution or amend a resolution we currently have in our platform.
 These amendments and new resolutions will then be presented at Delegate Assembly and voted on by the delegates.
 If you need help with wording or content for a new resolution or amendment, our government relations staff is happy to assist.

 Absolutely!
 We put a deadline on submissions just so IASB staff have time to collect the information and present it to the LRC during their August meeting.
 The August meeting is where the LRC reviews district submissions and makes it final recommendations on the legislative platform.
 Last year we heard from over 290 school districts.
 Let’s get that number higher this year.
 We want to hear from every IASB member district!